k2view-academy/K2View-Academy/articles/26_fabric_security_iam/18_fabric_and_aws_iam.md

 2. That ServiceAccount is mapped to an **IAM Role ARN**.
 3. Fabric automatically calls **AWS STS** to obtain temporary credentials.

-When leveraging IAM, because credentials are provided via the environment, when configuring, for example, an AWS S3 interface, the **Access Key and Secret Key fields can be left empty** in the interface's UI.
+When using IAM, credentials are provided via the environment, so when configuring, for example, an AWS S3 interface, the **Access Key and Secret Key fields can be left empty** in the interface's UI.

 ### Cross-Account Scenario (Cluster in Account A, S3 in Account B)

 There are two AWS accounts involved:

-* **Account A – Compute:** Hosts the Kubernetes cluster and Fabric.
+* Account A – Compute: Hosts the Kubernetes cluster and Fabric.
-* **Account B – Storage:** Hosts the S3 bucket and the IAM Role.
+* Account B – Storage: Hosts the S3 bucket and the IAM Role.

 To enable access:

 * The **IAM Role is created in Account B** (same account as the S3 bucket).
 * The Role’s **Trust Policy allows the Kubernetes OIDC identity from Account A** to assume it.